 Bob is currently the Academy's longest serving full-time officer.

-Originally a school PE teacher, Nick became Head of Personal and Social Education and a Work Related Curriculum co-ordinator in schools in Wolverhampton and Willenhall, before joining the Academy in April 2004.
+Originally a school PE teacher, Natalie was co-ordinator of school sports in Key stage 2 and 3 and co-ordinator of Key Stage 3 and 5 curriculum in schools in West Bromwich Willenhall before joining the Academy in April 2015.

 Now performing a crucial administrative role for the Academy, Jenny was formerly a Naval Writer and PA to a Naval Commander.